 - If the user follows the artist after listening on Discover Weekly

-There is no cut and dry way to get your music on Discover Weekly, however, a lot of users have noticed that they started to see placement on this algorithmic playlist once their song has surpassed the 20,000 total stream mark.
-So aim for that goal to start.
+There is no cut and dry way to get your music on Discover Weekly, however, a lot of artists have noticed that they started to see placement on this algorithmic playlist once their song has surpassed the 20,000 total stream mark and after their music has been out for at least a few weeks.

 So far, I have seen anywhere between 320 and 6,200 additional streams (and counting) from getting my music placed on Discover Weekly: